 Thanks to the success of Toy Story, Finding Nemo and other works of Pixar, the movie biz is flooded with CGI children's movies.
 Nowadays, any animated movie must be computer-generated if is to have any chance against the viewing public, or face utter commercial failure.
 Hence the saying, traditional 2D animation is dead?
 Or at least not meant to be taken seriously.

-That's arguably, in large part, due to certain box office bombs of the past that have been animated in 2D such as Rock A Doodle and Happily Ever After.
-While most of these bombs were made by companies outside of Disney, Disney itself was not sparred.
-After The Emperor's New Groove, Disney movies would only experience huge success if they were CGI , which, conversely, helped fuel Pixar.
+That's arguably, in large part, due to certain box office bombs of the past that have been animated in 2D such as Rock-A-Doodle and Happily Ever After.
+While most of these bombs were made by companies outside of Disney, Disney itself was not spared.
+After The Emperor's New Groove, Disney movies would only experience huge success if they were CGI, which, conversely, helped fuel Pixar.
 One medium's failure is another medium's opportunity.

 Disney gave 2D another chance with The Princess and the Frog.
 While successful, it was not as big a hit as they had hoped, thus resulting in them changing the animation on Tangled from 2D to 3D.

 Disney do still try to make one 2D film for every 3D one they produce.
-After Tangled came Winnie The Pooh (though that was buried running alongside the juggernaut that is Harry Potter), and after Wreck-It Ralph will come Frozen. though this has been Tangled and will be produced in 3D CGI.
+After Tangled came Winnie the Pooh (though that was buried running alongside the juggernaut that is Harry Potter).

 One exception is the popularity of The Simpsons Movie.
 But to be fair, The Simpsons has been around since 1989, and was obviously bound to do well, thanks to its already long-established worldwide appeal.